Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: The Charged and Rotating Time Dependent Black Hole Solution

-which requires $\omega<-\frac{3}{2}$ or $\Delta\Sigma<(Q^2-2Mr)(r^2+a^2)$ to satisfy positive energy density.
-In the works \cite{Sultana,McClure}, the energy density becomes negative for the cosmological black hole geometries generated in this way.
-Here, a possibility to have a positive energy density exists for the above choice of the parameters of the solution.
-Therefore, using a straigtforward conformal transformation, in BD theory, we embeded a Kerr-Newman black hole in an expanding universe filled with a perfect fluid.
-The equation of state, $\tilde{\rho}=\tilde{P}$ is known as Zeldovich's fluid model and is used in general relativity to obtain the stellar and cosmological models for ultrahigh dense matter.
+To satisfy positive energy density, this result requires to be $\omega <-\frac{3}{2}$ or $\Delta\Sigma<(Q^2-2Mr)(r^2+a^2)$.
+In the works \cite{Sultana,McClure}, energy density becomes negative for the cosmological black hole geometries generated in this way.
+Therefore, using a straightforward conformal transformation, in BD theory, we have embedded a Kerr-Newman black hole in an expanding universe filled with matter.
+The equation of state, $\tilde{\rho }=\tilde{P}$ is known as Zeldovich's stiff fluid model and is used in general relativity to obtain the stellar and cosmological models for ultrahigh dense matter \cite{Zeldovich}.

-Now we must satisfy the scalar field equation (\ref{Scalarfield}),
+Now, we must satisfy the scalar field equation (\ref{Scalarfield}),